splunk-soar-connectors/awsdynamodb/README.md

 #### Expression attribute names and values

-While using this app certain actions will ask for **expression attribute names** and **expression attributevalues** which would be neccessay while using expressions.
-This values are neccessay to pass for the following conditions:
+While using this app certain actions will ask for **expression attribute names** and **expression attributevalues** which would be necessary while using expressions.
+This values are necessary to pass for the following conditions:

 - To access an attribute whose name conflicts with a DynamoDB